-♦ From this quarry, cross the road and walk south.
-The second quarry is a very short walk away.
-You will see a signpost with ‘Public footpathâ€™, which heads through a gate, then a farm and uphill.
+♦ The second quarry is a very short walk away.
+You will see a signpost with ‘Public footpath’, which heads through a gate, then the farm and uphill.
 Take this footpath.

 ♦ Ref: 50.65070°N, 2.37004°W

-ACCESS: ♦♦ – Poxwell Quarries can be difficult to find.
+ACCESS: ♦ – Poxwell Quarries can be difficult to find.
 However, if you have a 1:25,000 scale map, the quarries are marked.

 TYPE: – The productive beds are in an old, disused and very overgrown quarry.

 The best way to process your samples is to break them down with dilute acetic acid (for example, white vinegar).
 This will separate the fossils.
-If this is not possible, then the material is actually quite soft and small pieces can easily be crumbled in your hands.
+If this is not possible, then the material is quite soft and small pieces can easily be crumbled in your hands.
 This method may cause some fossils to become damaged.

 Larger lumps can be broken down into smaller pieces using a small hammer.
 Once you have broken up the sample, use water to wash the sediments and remove any sand, ideally by using a sieve.
 Then wet sieve the samples at 500, 200, and 150 microns.
 Sieves and microscopes can be purchased from UKGE Ltd.